CrayLabs/SmartSim/doc/orchestrator.rst

 -------
 Example
 -------
-In the following example, we demonstrate deploying a colocated ``Orchestrator`` on an HPC System.
+In the following example, we demonstrate deploying a colocated ``Orchestrator`` on an HPC system.
 Once the ``Orchestrator`` is launched, we walk through connecting a SmartRedis ``Client`` from within the application script to transmit and poll for data on the ``Orchestrator``.